 Over 1,000 participants.
 More than 60 obstacles.
 Up to 650 meters of elevation gain.
 A sun-drenched day in the heart of the Thuringian Forest.
-The sixth edition of Getting Tough 5 Elements in Oberhof, held on June 28, 2025, was everything but ordinary — and confirmed once again that Oberhof is the place for next-level obstacle racing in Germany.
+The sixth edition of Getting Tough 5 Elements in Oberhof was everything but ordinary — and confirmed once again that Oberhof is the place for next-level obstacle racing in Germany.

-Both routes lead across the most iconic winter sports venues in Oberhof, including the LOTTO Thüringen Bikepark, the Kanzlersgrund ski jumps, and the DKB ski arena.
-Runners face brutal elevation changes and a mix of mud, ice-cold water, fire, and strength obstacles — a unique tribute to the classical five elements.
+Both, the 9 km and the 17 km, routes lead across the most iconic winter sports venues in Oberhof, including the LOTTO Thüringen Bikepark, the Kanzlersgrund ski jumps, and the ski arena.
+Runners faced brutal elevation changes and a mix of mud, water, heat, and strength obstacles — a unique tribute to the classical five elements.

 But the 2025 edition added something new: the eXtreme category, with weighted vests — 8 kg for women, 12 kg for men — making the already brutal course even tougher.